hyperledger-solang/solang/docs/targets/solana.rst

 Each program will need to be deployed to a program_id.
 Usually, the program_id is a well-known account which is specified in the Solidity source code using the `@program_id("F1ipperKF9EfD821ZbbYjS319LXYiBmjhzkkf5a26rC")` annotation on the contract.
 The private key for the account to is needed to deploy.
+You can generate your own private key using the command line tool ``solana-keygen``.

 .. code-block:: bash